ArduPilot/ardupilot_wiki/copter/source/docs/tuning.rst

 The Altitude Hold P is used to convert the altitude error (the difference between the desired altitude and the actual altitude) to a desired climb or descent rate.
-A higher rate will make it more aggressively attempt to maintain it's altitude but if set too high leads to a jerky throttle response.
+A higher rate will make it more aggressively attempt to maintain its altitude but if set too high leads to a jerky throttle response.

 The Throttle Rate (which normally requires no tuning) converts the